folkehelseinstituttet/Fhi.MoBa/Dietary data.md

 The intake of single nutrients and substances calculated from the FFQ correlates with total energy intake.
 For caffeine from food, this is particularly relevant for the variable reflecting caffeine from cola- and energy drink.
 In any analysis using this variable as the exposure, total energy intake should be considered to avoid confounding by energy from sugar.
 Mutual adjustment is another issue to consider when using the contribution from separate groups as exposure variables.

 #### Description of the caffeine calculation
 Average, daily caffeine intake is calculated as the aggregated intake (mg/day) from caffeine sources in the FFQ.
 In total, there are 17 food items in the FFQ defined as caffeine sources in the calculations (See Table 1).
 Information about caffeine concentrations in coffee, tea and cocoa was obtained from published reports, and the average concentration from multiple analyses was used.
-For more details and overview of the concentration values see Sengpiel et al. 2013 (1).
-Other publications using the calculated caffeine intake include Tollånes et al. 2016 (2), Papadopoulou et al. 2018 (3) and Modzelewska et al. 2019 (4).
+For more details and overview of the concentration values see Sengpiel et al. 2013 [17].
+Other publications using the calculated caffeine intake include Tollånes et al. 2016 [19], Papadopoulou et al. 2018 [18] and Modzelewska et al. 2019 [20].

 These papers also include intake estimates at different points in time.
 Caffeine intake from coffee, tea and caffeinated soft drinks (not total intake) from before pregnancy and in early pregnancy can be calculated from the baseline MoBa questionnaire (question 105 in Questionnaire 1E) and intake in late pregnancy can be calculated from the third questionnaire (question 113 in Questionnaire 3E).
-MoBa recommend referring to Sengpiel et al. (1) when describing the caffeine variables.
-If there are questions related to the caffeine variables, contact Anne Lise Brantsæter (annelise.brantsaeter@fhi.no) or MorBarnData@fhi.no.
+MoBa recommend referring to Sengpiel et al. 2013 [17] when describing the caffeine variables.
+If there are questions related to the caffeine variables, contact MorBarnData@fhi.no.

 Some dietary supplements contain caffeine.
 The amount of caffeine contributed from supplements has been calculated for FFQ (Questionnaire 2), where women were asked to report supplement use by name and brand.
 A database of all reported supplements was established and used.
-See Haugen et al. 2008 for more details (5).
+See Haugen et al. 2008 [8] for more details.
 The variable with caffeine intake from supplements is named s_koffein_v9.
 Note that the caffeine intake from supplements is calculated for an older version of the MoBa data files (version 9).

 _Table 1 Summary caffeine groups_
 <table>